 - Too much weight on the front, unless your tent and sleeping bag (or whatever else is in the second stuff sack) are both pretty light.

-Maybe you have a drop bar bike, a bulky tent, and a small 29er with minimal tire clearance up front.
+Maybe you have a bulky tent and a bike with narrow drop bars, full suspension, or a small frame and minimal tire clearance.
 Don’t give up hope!
 This is the method for you.

 Most tents come in multiple parts.
 Maybe there’s a mesh inner and a separate rainfly, or a separate footprint.
 In almost all cases, the poles – the trickiest part to fit into oddly shaped bikepacking bags – are separate from the rest.
 So let’s take advantage of this.